Digital Forensic Services.

-Datlabs undertakes Digital Forensic Services that will recover data from hard drives, computers, laptops, notebooks, mobile phones and CCTV systems that is to be potentially used as evidence in civil dispute and criminal matters.
-We undertake evidence discovery and disclosure under confidentiality and the imperatives required of us in legal proceedings.
+Datlabs undertakes Digital Forensic Services that will recover evidence data from hard drives, computers, laptops, notebooks, mobile phones and CCTV recorders that is to be potentially used in matters of civil dispute and criminal investigations.
+We undertake digital evidence discovery, evidence recovery and disclosure providing services under the legal imperatives required of us in court proceedings.

 Mobile Phone Evidence of Crime.

 A mobile phone user can turn any incident into a Crime Scene by recording images, audio, texts, apps data and/or call records.
 Datlabs Data Recovery work allows this data to be considered by prosecuting or defence counsel as reliable evidence and to which we will bear witness of in court.

 If you require assistance or further information regarding Datlabs Digital Forensic services then please call our computer forensics department directly on the number shown below, use our interactive chat or send us a call back request using the form on this page.

 We act in All matters , typically: –